 What Yeshua WAS doing was pointing out that the rich men of Luke 21:1 [possibly the same people He described as 'devouring widow's houses' in Luke 20:47] were NOT SH'MA-ing.
 They were making a big religious deal out of donating money to the Temple treasury [something not called for by Torah], but all the while they were ignoring the needs of a destitute widow right in their midst.
-While they may have thought they were doing something 'good', what they were really doing was playing religious games with their money, while the widow - one of the five 'specially protected classes' of Torah7 - walked right through their midst and received neither farthing nor blessing.
+While they may have thought they were doing something 'good', what they were really doing was playing religious games with their money, while the widow - one of the five 'specially protected classes' of Torah - walked right through their midst and received neither farthing nor blessing.
 The widow -Yeshua's primary focus as a truly Torah-submissive man - walked away more destitute than she was when she came.
 And not one of the religious folk present even noticed - except Yeshua.

-What Yeshua is teaching His talmidim is not to be impressed by people who put on a religious show8.
+What Yeshua is teaching His talmidim is not to be impressed by people who put on a religious show.
 He is teaching us as well not to be impressed by people who give money to support a building and a religious system polluted by Greco-Roman influence and destined to perish.
-He is, you see, about to let His talmidim in on a little secret - that the religious people who smilingly receive such impressive gifts so willingly today will be the very ones who will 'lay hands on you and persecute you' in days to come.
-See Luke 21:12.
+He is, you see, about to let His talmidim

-6 The Orthodox Jewish Brit Chadasha renders this verse as follows: "For all these put in matanot (gifts) out of their abundance, but this almanah (widow), out of her need, put in her michyah (subsistence)."
+&lt;sup>6 The Orthodox Jewish Brit Chadasha renders this verse as follows: "For all these put in matanot (gifts) out of their abundance, but this almanah (widow), out of her need, put in her michyah (subsistence)."

-7 Along with the poor, the foreigner, the fatherless, and the Levi.
+Along with the poor, the foreigner, the fatherless, and the Levi.